 PhD account managers

-As antibody-drug conjugate development requires extended scientific skills and knowledge, we put at your disposal PhD account managers who will assist you all along.
+As antibody-drug conjugate development requires extended scientific skills and knowledge, and therefore we offer you PhD account managers who will assist you throughout your project.

 ProteoGenix' antibody-drug conjugate (ADC) development flowchart